daliacoss/membrane/README.md

 Run
 -----------

-Locate Membrane.bin and load it using your favourite Genesis emulator or flash cartridge.
-If you cannot find Membrane.bin in the root directory, you will need to build it using the below instructions.
+Load Membrane.bin using your favourite Genesis emulator or flash cartridge.
+If you acquired Membrane through a source distribution, you will need to build Membrane.bin yourself using the below instructions.

 See manual.pdf for help on playing the game itself.